This post may contain affiliate links. Please read my disclosure policy.

 - Remove from the heat and stir in the sliced green onions.
 Serve immediately spooned over bowls of fried corn.
 Garnish with chopped parsley if desired.

-This Marina de Rey Foods Wild Caught Argentine Red Shrimp is great in just about any kind of recipe from soups to salads, casseroles and sandwiches.
-We’re very fond of our Chicken, Sausage & Shrimp Gumbo, and this delicious Chili Garlic Shrimp too.
-We also love our easy and delicious adaptations on classic recipes for Shrimp Scampi with Asparagus and Tomatoes and Shrimp Piccata over Zoodles.
+Finally, this Marina de Rey Foods Wild Caught Argentine Red Shrimp is great in just about any kind of recipe from soups to salads, casseroles and sandwiches.